After-Shock/Cloudbox-wiki/Nativefier.md

   --basic-auth-username yourusername --basic-auth-password yourpassword
   ```

-  Note: If you plan to use this, set your apps to use HTTP Authentication vs login/form type (e.g. Sonarr, Radarr, NZBGet, NZBHydra, and PlexPy).
+  Note: If you plan to use this, set your apps to use HTTP Authentication (i.e. Basic or Browser popup) vs login/form type (e.g. Sonarr, Radarr, NZBGet, NZBHydra, and PlexPy).

 - Disable dev tools: